tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 But hold on a second. `deserialize()` method requires an implementation of `Deserializer` trait to be passed in as an argument.
 Where does that implementation come from?

-This is where we see the separation of responsibilities between serde and specific data format implementations.
-You see, by itself serde knows nothing about data formats.
+This is where we see the separation of responsibilities between Serde and specific data format implementations.
+You see, by itself Serde knows nothing about data formats.
 It works exclusively with the `Deserializer` trait to do its part of the job: provide a link between Rust data type and the deserializer.
 It is the job of a specific implementor of `Deserializer` trait to handle pesky details of parsing the data in specific data format.
 In other words, `Deserializer` trait provides an abstract _architectural boundary_ between `serde` core and the data parser implementation.

 To provide the implementation of the `Deserializer` trait that knows how to parse bencoded data, we need another crate, [`serde_bencode`](https://docs.rs/serde_bencode/latest/serde_bencode).
 Having added this crate to project's dependencies, we are now able to read and parse torrent files: